How to Hike Parker Ridge Trail On the Icefields Parkway

 When Can You Hike Parker Ridge Trail?

 It’s best to wait until the snow melts along the parkway.
 Parker Ridge trail is best hiked between June and October.
-Though you can hike it as early as Mid May, when the rest of the services open up for the summer along the Icefields Parkway.
+Though you can hike it as early as Mid May, when the rest of the services open up for the summer along the Icefields Parkway, but you’ll likely have some wet feet if you don’t have good hiking boots.

 How Long Does it Take To Hike Parker Ridge?

-Most people should be able to complete this hike between 2 and 4 hours.
-It took us 45 minutes up and about 30 minutes down, with a 30 minute stop along the ridge.
+Most people should be able to complete this hike in 2 to 4 hours.
+It took us 45 minutes up and about 30 minutes down, with a 30-minute stop along the ridge.
 Trail runners will be able to get up and down the ridge in an hour.

 How Hard is the Parker Ridge Hike?